CtrlK

 Conciseness

-The skill is mostly efficient and avoids explaining basic concepts, but it's quite long (~500 lines) with extensive command listings that could be split into separate reference files.
-Some sections (like the full config with bindings) are verbose but arguably necessary as reference material.
+The skill is largely efficient and avoids explaining basic concepts, but it's quite long (~500+ lines) with extensive command listings for every service (Containers, Pipelines, Secrets Store, etc.) that could be split into separate reference files.
+Some sections like the full config example with every binding type are verbose when a minimal example plus a reference link would suffice.

 2 / 3